iloveponies/120-hour-epic-sax-marathon/I-am-a-horse-in-the-land-of-booleans.markdown

   ...)
 ~~~

-Like with `if`, you can have an else branch in the end.
+Similarly as with `if`, you can have an else branch in the end.
 The condition for the else branch is `:else`.

 ~~~ {.clojure}
 (defn super-sign [number]